harrisoncomfort3030/pdsnd_github/README.md

 ### Udacity and my good mate Roger
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### To become a data scientist
+Explain why you are taking this course